kigawas/blog/content/posts/y-combinator-in-python.md

 RecursionError: maximum recursion depth exceeded
 ```

-### The evaluation problem we get
+### The evaluation problem we saw

 Wait, what is this?
 I'm sorry I forgot to mention this.
-It has something to do with the way how we calculate arguments passed into a function.
+It has something to do with the way how a programming language calculates arguments passed into a function.

 Let's say you have functions like: